ipfs-shipyard/ignite-metrics/reports/README.md

 npm run get-csv
 ```

-## How to copy the data to google spreadsheets
+### How to copy the data to google spreadsheets

+If you have a valid keyfile for google sheets authentication

 1. Open up the relevant `./reports/output/*.csv` daily/weekly/monthly file and copy its contents.
 1. Paste that content into the relevant google sheet, cell A1, at https://docs.google.com/spreadsheets/d/1xq36kjThObEaRKzb3VRtXEs9RgM-bfgfjGbi1vbPUiE/edit#gid=755468744